TACC/Lmod/docs/source/045_transition.rst

 #.
 At TACC, we did this for 6 months.

-Using this strategy, you can have extended testing  without exposing Lmod to any user which hasn't opted-in
+Using this strategy, you can have extended testing  without exposing Lmod to any user which hasn't opted-in.

 How to Deploy Lmod
 ~~~~~~~~~~~~~~~~~~